Skip to Main Content

 • Capped interest rates.
 These government-backed small business loans help small business owners who wouldn’t normally qualify for low-interest business loans.

 • Welcomes startups.
-In fiscal year 2023, over $10.1 billion in SBA 7(a) funding went to businesses that are under two years old — including businesses that haven’t even opened their doors.
+Some types of SBA loans accept businesses that are under two years old — including businesses that haven’t even opened their doors, though eligibility will depend on the lender you work with.

 • Welcomes borrowers with bad credit.
-Some online SBA 7(a) lenders help business owners with personal credit scores as low as 600.
+Some online SBA 7(a) lenders help business owners with personal credit scores in the 600s.
 Plus, some participating microlenders don’t have credit score requirements.

 • Helps businesses in underserved communities.
 From microloans and Community Advantage loans to SBA-approved mission-based lenders, the SBA continues to help historically disadvantaged communities.